unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/fs`

-Get all files whitch under the same directory.
+Get all files which under the same directory.

 ##### Permissions